cburdine/materials-ml-workshop/_sources/neural_networks/training.md

         return out
 ```

 Next, we will generate a dataset of points sampled from $g(x)$.
-In this example, we will not be concerned with splitting the data into train, validation, and test sets, but we will normalize the data.
+In this example, we will not be concerned with splitting the data into train, validation, and test sets, but we will standardize the data.

 ```{code-cell}
 :tags: [hide-input]